Aetherius Society

-The Aetherius Society is a new religious movement founded by George King in the mid-1950s as the result of what King claimed were contacts with extraterrestrial intelligences, to whom he referred as "Cosmic Masters".
+The Aetherius Society is a new religious movement founded by George King in the mid-1950s as the result of what King claimed were contacts with extraterrestrial intelligences, whom he referred to as "Cosmic Masters".
 The main goal of the believer is to cooperate with these Cosmic Masters to help humanity solve its current Earthly problems and advance into the New Age.

-It is a syncretic religion, based primarily on theosophy and incorporating millenarian, New Age, and UFO religion aspects.
+Mikael Rothstein describes it as a syncretic religion, based primarily on theosophy and incorporating millenarian, New Age, and UFO religion aspects.

 Emphases of the religion include altruism, community service, nature worship, spiritual healing and physical exercise.
 Members meet in congregations like those of churches.
-John A. Saliba states that, unlike many other New Age or UFO religions, the Aetherius Society is for the most part considered uncontroversial, although its esoteric and millenarian aspects are sometimes ridiculed.
+John A. Saliba states that, unlike many other New Age or UFO religions, the Aetherius Society is for the most part considered uncontroversial, although its esoteric and millenarian aspects are sometimes questioned.
 The religion may be considered to have a relatively conventional praxis, attracting members from mainstream society.
 The society's membership, although international, is relatively small.
 David V. Barrett suggested in 2011 that the worldwide membership was in the thousands, with the largest numbers in the United Kingdom, United States (particularly Southern California) and New Zealand.